On this page:

 3 |

-In this course, you’ll explore beverage sales and retail theory and principles.
-Topics include the rules and regulations governing the beverage industry and sales, marketing and merchandising in retail businesses and food and beverage outlets.
-You’ll also examine agency sales channels, product labelling, networking techniques and possible careers in beverage sales. |
+In this course, you'll explore the theory and principles of beverage sales and retail.
+Topics include the rules and regulations that govern the beverage industry, as well as sales, marketing and merchandising both in retail businesses and in food and beverage outlets.
+You'll also examine agency sales channels and product labelling, as well as networking techniques and possible careers in beverage sales. |

 3 |

-This course introduces the techniques and event coordination principles you will build on in higher-level event planning courses.
-You’ll examine the history and current developments in the events industry and develop a strong understanding of guest and client needs.
-You will also learn how to develop different types of events, selecting venues best suited to unique event requirements.
-Finally, you’ll be introduced to risk and logistics assessments, event project planning and critical paths, stakeholder roles and partnerships, and the duties and responsibilities of event personnel. |
+This course introduces you to the techniques and event coordination principles that you will build on in higher-level event planning courses.
+You'll examine the history and current developments in the events industry, and you'll develop a strong understanding of guest and client needs.
+You will also and learn how to develop different types of events, selecting venues that are best-suited to unique event requirements.
+Finally, you'll be introduced to risk and logistics assessments, event project planning and critical paths, stakeholder roles and partnerships, and the duties and responsibilities of event personnel. |

 3 |

 This course introduces you to live event planning.
 Working with SAIT industry partners, you will develop a behind-the-scenes perspective on what is needed to plan successful events.
-You will also support on-campus and industry events by helping with event execution and observing event planning with SAIT industry partners. |
+You will also support on-campus and industry events by helping with event execution and observing event planning in action with SAIT industry partners. |

 3 |